 The Forest is intentionally small so that the individuals who are drawn here will never be lost in a crowd or see themselves as anything less than a vital part of a true community.
 Wake Forest takes education personally.
 That means providing all possible means of supporting students in what can be an exhilarating yet stressful time in a young person’s life.

-The LGBTQ Center is committed to fostering a safe, equitable, and inclusive experience for all.
-This resource provides support and advocacy to lesbian, gay, bisexual, transgender, queer, and questioning students, faculty, and staff, and education to the entire campus community about issues of gender identity and sexual orientation.
+The LGBTQ Center is committed to fostering a safe, equitable and inclusive experience for all.
+This resource provides support and advocacy to lesbian, gay, bisexual, transgender, queer and questioning students, faculty and staff, and education to the entire campus community about issues of gender identity and sexual orientation.
 The LGBTQ Center holds office hours throughout the week; you can make an individual appointment.
-Come by Benson University Center, Suite 218, for more information.
+Come by Benson University Center 218 for more information.

-The Office of Multicultural Affairs strives to foster an inclusive and welcoming campus environment marked by an appreciation of diversity.
-Toward this end, OMA works to recruit and retain students of color and to engage members of the University community in meaningful cross-cultural interactions.
-The office seeks to enhance students’ personal, intellectual, and social development through creative and engaging programming.
-Throughout the year, OMA hosts and sponsors a variety of events including the annual Martin Luther King, Jr. Celebration, Journeys to Success Lecture Series, Protegé Mentoring Program, and World Culture Festival.
+The Office of Multicultural Affairs (OMA) strives to foster an inclusive and welcoming campus environment marked by an appreciation of diversity.
+Toward this end, the OMA works to recruit and retain students of color and to engage members of the University community in meaningful cross-cultural interactions.
+The office seeks to enhance students’ personal, intellectual and social development through creative and engaging programming.
+Throughout the year, the OMA hosts and sponsors a variety of events including the annual Martin Luther King, Jr. Celebration, Journeys to Success Lecture Series, Protégé Mentoring Program and World Cultural Festival.
 Students have many opportunities to get involved through the nearly 20 student organizations co-advised by the Office of Multicultural Affairs.

 During your first year, the OPCD strongly encourages you to do two things:

 - Turn your high school resume into a college resume.
-Use our resume templates at career.opcd.wfu.edu and visit our office to have it reviewed.
+Use our templates, and visit our office to have it reviewed.

-The Women’s Center examines gender as an integral part of personal, academic, and professional development.
-Its mission is to foster community among students, faculty, and staff by connecting women to each other, services, and advocacy.
+The Women’s Center examines gender as an integral part of personal, academic and professional development.
+Its mission is to foster community among students, faculty and staff by connecting women to each other, services and advocacy.
 The Women’s Center is open to all Wake Forest members interested in thinking critically about gender and raising awareness about gender issues on campus.
-Come visit us in Reynolda Hall, Suite 101A.
+Come visit us in Reynolda Hall 101.